medialab/xan/docs/cookbook/urls.md

 ## Sidestepping issues related to http/https or www

 Differences between `http` & `https` and the presence of other url details irrelevant for prefix matching can sometimes cause issues.
-Fortunately, `xan url-join` has a `-S/--simplified` flag that will sidestep this issue by ignoring url scheme and usually irrelevant parts such as `www` subdomains, ports, user auth etc.
+Fortunately, `xan fuzzy-join` has a `-S/--simplified` flag that will sidestep this issue by ignoring url scheme and usually irrelevant parts such as `www` subdomains, ports, user auth etc.

 What's more, `xan` commands do not care whether url scheme is present.
 Which means given a slighlty altered medias file like this one: